modin-project/modin/docs/usage_guide/advanced_usage/modin_logging.rst

   import modin.pandas as pd
   from modin.config import LogMode, LogMemoryInterval LogMode.enable()
-  LogMemoryInterval.put(2) # Defaults to 5 seconds
+  LogMemoryInterval.put(2) # Defaults to 5 seconds, new interval is 2 seconds

   # Your code goes here

-Modin logging is default disabled, but if currently enabled you can manually disable the logs as follows:
+Disable Modin logging like so:

 .. code-block:: python